-2.3.1 Applications, Admission Offers, and Enrollment for New Undergraduate Transfer Students, Fall 2012-2022.
+2.3.1 Applications, Admission Offers, and Enrollment for New Undergraduate Transfer Students, Fall 2013-2023.

-Over the last decade, undergraduate transfer application totals for the University of Michigan have trended upward, although much more slowly than have new first-year applications (see 2.1 above).
-New transfer enrollment has increased at an average annual rate of 4.0 percent and is 49 percent larger than in 2012.
+Over the last decade, undergraduate transfer application totals for the University of Michigan have trended upward, although more slowly than have new first-year applications (see 2.1 above).
+New transfer enrollment has increased at an average annual rate of 4.9 percent and is 47 percent larger than in 2013 and is growing at a higher rate than for first-year students.

-The trend in selectivity and yield for undergraduate transfer students has been relatively steady since 2012.
+The trend in selectivity and yield for undergraduate transfer students has been relatively steady since 2013.